bytebase/bytebase.com-old/content/docs/en/features/openapi/overview.md

 title: Bytebase OpenAPI
 ---

-Bytebase provides OpenAPI to allow users operating resources without the UX.
+Bytebase provides OpenAPI to allow users to operate resources without the UX.

-It currently supports following OpenAPIs:
+It currently supports the following OpenAPIs:

 - [SQL advise](/docs/features/openapi/sql-advise)

 We provide Swagger as OpenAPI online docs.
-Once you started your bytebase service, you can access it on `http://localhost:8080/swagger/index.html`.
+Once you have started your Bytebase service, you can access it on `http://localhost:8080/swagger/index.html`.

 ![openapi-swagger](/static/docs/openapi-swagger.webp)